michael2012z/BitBible/markdown/KJV/files/1Chr.md

 ## 1 Chronicles 6

-1. The sons of Levi; Gershon, Kohath, and Merari.Gershon: or, Gershom
+1. The sons of Levi; Gershon, Kohath, and Merari.

 2. And the sons of Kohath; Amram, Izhar, and Hebron, and Uzziel.